AgentMC/Sao19/Translate/En/Part2.md

 But ──

-In her mind, Ronnie could not help thinking _“Thank you Dad”_ and bowing.
+In her mind, Ronye could not help thinking _“Thank you Dad”_ and bowing.

 _My father told me that I should marry a man who really wanted to marry me, but in his deepest thoughts he must want to see the grandchild's face as soon as possible.
 No, even before, both father and mother were concerned that their daughter has joined Integrity Knights._ If not for the war, Ronye would normally graduate from the Sword Master Academy, marry some archetypal second or third son or a son-in-law of some low-class aristocrat, following the footsteps of her ancestors from the Arabel family.